 For example, you might add rows for a few individual users and a row that applies to everyone else.
-The rows for the individual users contain their primary authorization IDs and the name of the QMF application plan.
-The row for the other users contains the QMF plan name and blanks for the authorization ID.
+The rows for the individual users contain their primary authorization IDs.
+The row for the other users contains blanks for the authorization ID.